-Master of Divinity (MDIV) – all five exams and pass each with a score of 70% or higher.
+Master of Divinity (M.Div.) – all five exams and pass each with a score of 70 percent or higher.

-Alternate Route – students must meet the same requirement as the Master of Divinity and pass each with a score of 70% or higher but do not take the Hebrew exam.
+Residential Alternate Route – students must meet the same requirement as the Master of Divinity and pass each with a score of 70 percent or higher but do not take the Hebrew exam.

-Deaconess – Old Testament, New Testament, and Christian Doctrine and pass each with a score of 70% or higher.
+Deaconess – Old Testament, New Testament and Christian Doctrine and pass each with a score of 80 percent or higher.

-Master of Arts (MA) – Old Testament, New Testament, and Christian Doctrine and must pass each with a score of 80% or higher.
+Master of Arts (M.A.) – Old Testament, New Testament and Christian Doctrine and must pass each with a score of 80 percent or higher.

 You may take each exam no more than three times (two times for Master of Arts).
 You must wait a minimum of three days after taking an exam before you can take it again.
 During this time, you are welcome to take other exams for other content areas.

-The deadline for Old Testament, New Testament, and Christian Doctrine is April 30th of the year you intend to enroll.
+The deadline for Old Testament, New Testament and Christian Doctrine is April 30 of the year you intend to enroll.
 If you do not pass one or more of these three by the deadline, you will be automatically pre-registered for the corresponding summer course(s).
-Please note that you will not be allowed to take a summer language course if you have not successfully passed these exams prior to the April 30th deadline.
+Please note that you will not be allowed to take a summer language course if you have not successfully passed these exams prior to the April 30 deadline.